 - Safecampus: The UW violence prevention and response team at Safecampus is available to anonymously discuss safety and well-being concerns for yourself or others.

-- Title IX: UW policies prohibiting sex discrimination, sexual harassment, and other forms of sexual misconduct apply to all students and employees—whether the prohibited behaviors happen in person, online, over the phone, or in some other form.
+- Title IX: UW policies prohibiting sex discrimination, sexual harassment, and other forms of sexual misconduct apply to all students, faculty and staff—whether the prohibited behaviors happen in person, online, over the phone, or in some other form.
 You have the right to make a formal report through the Title IX Office.
 The Title IX Office also provides support and resources so that those who have experienced harm better understand their options.
 Note: The 2020 Department of Education federal regulations, effective August 14, 2020, define sexual harassment and other sexual misconduct more narrowly than UW policy and require specific procedures for investigating allegations, possibly including a verbally conducted cross-examination.
 Read more about these changes on the FAQ page.

 Mental Health Resources

 - People who already are managing existing mental health conditions should prioritize self-care during difficult times and should contact their clinicians if they notice new or worsening symptoms.
 Find guidance on managing stress and anxiety during COVID-19 on the The Centers for Disease Control (CDC)'s website.

 - The Hope Center: Resources for college students.